BerkeleyAutomation/FogROS/README.md

 ### Aside

-I am still working on optimizations.
-If any of the code doesn't work, first checkout commit 272a60f. (which I will tag it to make it easier to find)
+I am still working on code optimizations, so the current commit is NOT TESTED.
+If any of the code doesn't work, first checkout commit 272a60f. (which I have tagged that commit to make it easier to find)